 It's not all doom and gloom, though!

-We can make a huge difference to our health and vitality by making small changes.
+We can make a massive difference to our health and vitality by making small changes.

 I like to call the following group the Feelgood Trio.
 They are at the core of what I recommend to give your body and mind a boost: